 Each food establishment has made packaging choices based on what works best for their business, so be sure to ask if the packaging you get can be recycled or composted.
 The goal of the ordinance is to reduce the amount of trash created by food and beverage packaging.

 Not sure if something is recyclable or compostable?

 Sometimes the packaging itself will hold the key.
 On plastic, look for the “Resin ID Code” (sometimes mistaken for a recycling number).
 Plastics #1 (PET), #2 (HDPE), and #5 (PP) can go in your recycling.
 Anything #6 is polystyrene (PS) and should be thrown in the trash.
 On paper, such as a paper coffee cup, look for the word “compostable” or the BPI logo.

 Unfortunately many paper food service items are lined with plastic, so without a marking that it is compostable or other indication it is not lined, these items should go in the trash.
 If you’re not sure, look for signage or ask restaurant staff.
 If you take something home, residents can always contact Public Works at 952.924.2562 with questions as well.

-During a Packaging Fair in 2016, the following presentation was given to help food establishments understand the requirements of the Zero Waste Packaging Ordinance.
+During a Packaging Fair in 2016, a Zero Waste Packaging Ordinance Overview presentation was given to help food establishments understand the requirements of the Zero Waste Packaging Ordinance.
 Local businesses and business associations may contact Public Works to request a presentation for their next meeting.

 Businesses with questions about the new ordinance are encouraged to contact Emily Barker, solid waste program specialist, at 952.924.2187 or firstname.lastname@example.org.